Uploading SourceMap During Project Build¶

 js/chunk-vendors.732b3b98.js

-If the static directory for JS files on the server is
+If the js files are in the static directory on the server as

 dist/js/*.js